 The other thing that Venice has is a lot of people.
 The funny thing though, is that most visitors seem to stick to the main street that takes you on a big loop past all the main highlights.

-If you duck off the main streets, as I usually do, you will find yourself in a maze of back alleys.
+If you duck off the main streets, as we usually do, you will find yourself in a maze of back alleys.
 I’d advise abandoning the map and just giving up on trying to maintain any sense of direction – just wander freely and lost.
 Venice is, after all, an island, and you won’t be lost forever.

 You will, however, be rewarded with a side of Venice that is often overlooked and far less busy than the main thoroughfares.
 And then you will realise why Venice is my favourite city in Europe.

 There are many more islands, including Murano and Torcello.
 My point is – don’t forget that Venice extends beyond the central area that you will first come upon, and has plenty of opportunities for exploring!
-Don’t be afraid to jump on a boat and get out there… which brings me to my next point…
+Don’t be afraid to jump on a boat and get out there.

-When to go and other practicalities
+When to go to Venice and other Practicalities

-My preferred time to visit would be the quieter shoulder months, when it is a little cooler and likely to be less busy.
+My preferred time to visit Venice would be the quieter shoulder months, when it is a little cooler and likely to be less busy.
+So that would be March – May, and September – November.
 Although this is a tourist town, so don’t expect to be on your own whichever time of year you choose to visit.

 If you want to visit the churches, remember that it’s common practice for there to be a dress code, which usually means no short skirts or bare shoulders.
 You don’t want to be turned away after queuing for a long time, so make sure you are dressed appropriately!